The maximum run time of this job exceeds your remaining computation quota. Please reduce the maximum run time and restart the run.

 - Under Wind conditions, reduce the Number of wind directions to cut on GPU hours consumption.
 This option might also affect the accuracy of the results:

 - Under mesh settings, reduce the Mesh fineness to cut on GPU hours consumption.
-The resulting mesh will be coarser and can produce unreliable results.
+The resulting mesh will be coarser though and can produce unreliable results.